zmn-hamid/TelegramCryptoTapper/README.md

 # How to use

-- Install python
-- Install scrcpy
+1. Install scrcpy
-- Add ADB to path (the folder of scrcpy)
+2. Add ADB to environment path (the folder of scrcpy)
-- Verify you can execute events
+3. Verify you can execute events
     `adb shell input keyevent A` (types "a")
+4. Install Python and add to path
+5. Install [Tesseract OCR](https://github.com/UB-Mannheim/tesseract/wiki) for your OS
+6. Install the requirements: `pip install -r requirements.txt`
-- Run the app `python app.py`
+7. Run the app: `python app.py`

 # Configuration